jonnor/embeddedml/convtrees/braindump.md

 CNNs follow the thesis that kernel (weights) are useful regardless of their location.
 The antithesis is that the best kernels are position-dependent.
 Might be more true on a spectrogram (along frequency axis) than in general image.
 And less true if need to be translation invariant?
-But maybe it should just be learned via data augmentation anyway But the two are not neccesarily in opposition.
+But maybe that should just be learned via data augmentation.
+But the two are not neccesarily in opposition.
+CNNs also apply the transformation globally, across the entire layer

 Could try to favor learning spatially separable kernels?